 When you wake up tomorrow . . .

 Remain tuned to other moments that may offer you a chance to finally rid yourself of an organizational mess that's been bugging you for some time.
-It's a strategy, not a to-do list, that'll make for perpetually well-organized spaces that will make your home even more enjoyable.
+It's a strategy, not a to-do list, that'll make for perpetually well-organized spaces that help you enjoy your home even more.